 1. Talk To A Developer

 As DPMs, we can sometimes be intimidated by developers.
 It can feel like they speak a completely different language.
-But most developers are actually really excited to share what they do with their project manager colleagues and help DPMs better understand their work.
+But most developers are actually really excited to share what they do with their colleagues and help DPMs better understand their work.

 Take your favorite developer out for coffee and ask them: